Capri Holdings: Operations

 By 2014, the annual revenue for the company was $3.2 billion, with a net income of $670 million.
 By April 2017, the company had 827 full-price or outlet stores and 133 licensed stores.
 Since 2017, the company said that it would no longer use animal fur in any of its products.
 In 2018, Michael Kors announced two new stores, one in Waterloo, New York, as well as one in the Fairview Park Mall in Kitchener, Ontario.

+Capri Holdings posted a $1.18 billion loss in fiscal 2025 as revenues decreased 21% from $5.6 billion to $4.4 billion.

 Trademark protection

 In Canada, there had been multiple counterfeit Michael Kors bags, wallets, and other items in Montreal, Quebec.
 In an attempt to end the counterfeit production and to enforce trademark rights, the brand commenced actions against a major network of counterfeit suppliers and vendors, and raided multiple locations throughout the Greater Montreal Area in 2015.